adiantek/FurniFab/README.md

 - **Enhanced Throughput**: Tailored configurations for each production stage lead to improved throughput.
 - **Better Results**: Achieves superior work results by optimizing each step of the production process.
-- **Increased Collaboration**: Integrates various production phases, improving inter-departmental communication and cooperation.
+- **Increased Collaboration**: Integrates various production phases, improving interdepartmental communication and cooperation.
 - **Benchmarking Performance**: Sets a new standard for quality and efficiency in the furniture manufacturing industry.

 ## Download Installers